hnryjms/hnryjms.github.io/_posts/2020-03-27-aws-codebuild-selenium.md

 ### `phases: build:`

-We use `npm run test` to start our test suite, and apply a few environment variables that our testing code will need, like which browser to use and where to connect to Selenium.
+We use `npm run test` to start our test suite and apply a few environment variables that our testing code will need, like which browser to use and where to connect to Selenium.
 In my code, I'm using `cucumber-js` internally, so I also configure a JSON reporter that AWS CodeBuild can parse after the test run.